Tooth Fairy Traditions

 You can read about all the various tooth fairy tradition in Throw Your Tooth On The Roof, a book of collected traditions by Selby Beeler.

-I love the selection of Tooth Fairy related gear at Chasing Fireflies.
-My kids are very light sleepers so if the tooth fairy were to reach under their pillows to collect a tooth, they’d definitely wake up.
-I love this hippo version the most.
-I’ve also found that if the tooth box is left on the kitchen counter, instead of on a bedside table the “Tooth Fairy” is a lot more likely to make a deposit in a timely manner.
+I love the idea of specific tooth fairy-related gear, like cute boxes or bags for your child to put her tooth in at bedtime.
+My kids are very light sleepers, though, so if the tooth fairy were to reach under their pillows to collect a tooth, they’d definitely wake up.
+I’ve also found that if the special tooth box is left on the kitchen counter, instead of under a pillow or on a bedside table, the “tooth fairy” is a lot more likely to make a deposit in a timely manner.

-You can also make your own tooth box, like this one at Family Fun constructed from a large matchbox.
-I like the ribbon handle so this box can hang on the outside of a bedroom door.
-Further insuring the tooth fairy will not forget to stop by and won’t have to worry about tripping over toys and waking up a kid.
+You can also make your own tooth box, like this one by artist Vesna Taneva-Miller, constructed from a large matchbox, although I might add a ribbon handle so the box can hang on the outside of a bedroom door, further insuring the tooth fairy will not forget to stop by and won’t have to worry about tripping over toys and waking up a kid.

-This Tooth Bear from Martha is a bit more complicated but far too cute not to share.
+These tooth fairy bears from Martha Stewart (pictured above) are a bit more complicated but far too cute not to share.
 I know it’s sewing but remember the softies my kids and I made?
-It has to be easier than that, the bears only have one head after all.
+It has to be easier than that — the bears only have one head, after all.

-According to this CBS report, the going rate for teeth is rising, up by 22% a year ago.
+According to this CBS report, the going rate for teeth is rising, up by 22 percent from a year ago.
 The average kid is raking in $2.09 on average per baby tooth.
-I’m taking heart though in the fact that most parents in the survey said they give out $1.00 per tooth.
+I’m taking heart, though, in the fact that most parents in the survey said they give out $1.00 per tooth.
 How much does your tooth fairy fork over per tooth?